Communication with Parents

 Meetings with Parents

-Parents’ Evenings; in the first half of the Autumn Term, parents are invited to meet their child’s Class Teacher and talk through the Learning & Communication Passport (LCP) for their child.
+Parents’ Evenings; in the first half of the Autumn Term, parents are invited to meet their child’s Class Teacher to talk through the Learning & Communication Passport (LCP) for their child and establish the Individual Learning Plan (ILP) for their child.
 A copy of the LCP is sent home to parents.

 At the end of the Summer Term, parents are invited to discuss their child’s Annual Report with the Class teacher.
 A copy of the Report is sent to parents in advance of the meeting.